 If trouble sleeping is severe and unrelenting, medications can play an important role in breaking a vicious cycle.
 That being said, potential side effects associated with drug therapy and the potential for habituation and dependence must be respected.

 It should also be noted that certain medications can actually cause occasional sleeplessness.
-Selective serotonin reuptake inhibitors (Prozac, Zoloft, Effexor, Wellbutrin, and many others), taken for anxiety and depression, are notorious for disrupting sleep in certain individuals.
+Selective serotonin reuptake inhibitors (including Prozac, Zoloft, Effexor, and Wellbutrin), taken for anxiety and depression, are notorious for disrupting sleep in certain individuals.

 Consult with your physician if you experience: